iq-motion-control/iq-module-communication-doc/docs/tutorials/hobby_calibration.rst

 1. Power off the module.
 Check that your Standard PWM input is connected correctly to the module (see :ref:`hobby_fc_tutorial` for more details).
 2. Raise your Standard PWM input to its maximum throttle level, and hold it there.
 If using an RC transmitter, this means holding the stick at maximum throttle.
-3. Power on the module, and keep the Standard PWM input at its maximum level while waiting for the module to complete its startup song.
+3. Power on the module, and keep the Standard PWM input at its maximum level while waiting for the module to complete its :ref:`startup song <startup_song>`.
-4. The module should begin looping through its 4-note "begin calibration" song.
+4. The module should begin looping through its :ref:`4-note "begin calibration" song <hobby_cal_song>`.
 5. Begin lowering the Standard PWM input.
 As you do, the module song should shift to the "calibration-in-progress" song.
 The new song plays the same notes as the previous song, but plays each note twice in a row and more quickly.
 If using an RC transmitter, begin lowering the throttle stick.
 6. Keep lowering the Standard PWM input to its minimum level.
 The calibration-in-progress song should continue playing.
 If using an RC transmitter, push down the throttle stick as far as possible.
 7. Once the Standard PWM input reaches its minimum level, hold it there briefly.
 Then begin raising the input again.